-Medicare Supplement Plan M
+Medicare Supplement Plan N

-What is Medicare Supplement Plan M?
+What is Medicare Supplement Plan N?

-Medicare Supplement Insurance: Plan M coverage
+Medicare Supplement Insurance: Plan N coverage

-- 50% of Part A deductible costs
+- Part A deductible

-- Part B copayment or coinsurance payment
+- Part B preventive care coinsurance

-- First three pints of blood for a medical procedure
+- First three pints of blood used in a medical procedure

-- Skilled nursing facility (SNF) care coinsurance
+- Skilled nursing facility (SNF) coinsurance

 This period begins on the first day of the first month that you are both age 65 or older and enrolled in Medicare Part B, and lasts for six months.
 During this time, private insurance carriers may not use medical underwriting to assess a beneficiary’s health condition.